semantic language for neurons over the cybergraph. whitepaper: neural language for superintelligence

 - explore at cyb.ai/particles

-- properties: dynamic (evolves with attention), convergent (tri-kernel guarantees stability), stake-weighted (resistant to spam), verifiable (STARK proofs)
+- properties: dynamic (evolves with attention), convergent (tri-kernel guarantees stability), stake-weighted (resistant to spam), verifiable (stark proofs)

 - dynamics mirror natural language: neologism (new concepts enter), semantic drift (meaning shifts through topology change), semantic death (focus drops below threshold), semantic birth (bursts of link creation)